 - able to produce and interpret technical diagrams

-- responsible and aware of health and safety issues
+- responsible and aware of health and safety regulations

 - confident about making decisions